 * Just back from Cuba, brother says president recovering

-* Lashes “necrophiliacs” spreading rumors over Chavez
+* Says “necrophiliacs” spreading rumors over Chavez

 By Andrew Cawthorne and Diego Ore

-CARACAS, Jan 12 (Reuters) - Venezuela’s cancer-stricken President Hugo Chavez is recovering in Cuba and is not in a coma as some have rumored a month after surgery, his brother, Adan Chavez, said after a visit to Havana.
+CARACAS, Jan 12 (Reuters) - Venezuela’s cancer-stricken president, Hugo Chavez, is recovering in Cuba and is not in a coma as some have rumored a month after surgery, his brother, Adan Chavez, said after a visit to Havana.

 The 58-year-old socialist leader has not been seen or heard from since his Dec.
-11 cancer surgery - his fourth such operation after the disease was detected in his pelvic area in mid-2011 - leaving Venezuela in a state of national suspense.
+11 cancer surgery - his fourth such operation after the disease was detected in his pelvic area in mid-2011 - leaving Venezuela in a state of suspense.

 “Information on social networks and in other places, saying the president is in a coma and his family are discussing the supposed disconnection of life support equipment, are totally false,” it added.

 The saga has enormous stakes for Venezuela, a nation of 29 million people with the world’s largest oil reserves, as well as for the wider region.
-Cuba and a handful of other leftist-rule nations depend on Chavez’s economic aid.
+Cuba and a handful of other leftist-ruled nations depend on Chavez’s economic aid.

 Venezuela’s opposition leaders are furious at what they see as a Cuban-inspired manipulation of the constitution by Maduro and other top “Chavista” figures aimed at preventing the naming of a caretaker president due to Chavez’s absence.

-He and other mainstream opposition leaders have criticized secrecy over Chavez’s condition but have taken a wait-and-see attitude, preferring to prepare behind the scenes for a possible new vote.
+He and other mainstream opposition leaders have criticized secrecy over Chavez’s condition, but have taken a wait-and-see attitude, preferring to prepare behind the scenes for a possible new vote.